 Trustees and Governors have a shared understanding of the Trust and individual school priorities, and how these are being addressed.
-It is clear from governance visits and meetings, particularly information contained within reports from the CEO, CFO, Headteachers, and monthly accounts reports, that great progress has been made in addressing improvement priorities, with clear indications of where further attention must be focussed.
-Data on pupil progress and attainment highlights how different groups of children perform, and allows challenge over the use of particular funding streams in narrowing the gap.
+It is clear from governance visits and meetings, particularly information contained within reports from the Chief Executive Officer, Chief Financial Officer, Headteachers, and monthly accounts reports, that great progress has been made in addressing improvement priorities.
+Data on pupil progress and attainment highlights how different groups of children perform and allows challenge over the use of particular funding streams in narrowing the gap.
 Minutes from meetings and monitoring visits clearly show challenge and in-depth discussion.
 Clear evidence exists in these documents of challenge and robust accountability.